sandareka/sandareka.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-# Hi I am Sandareka.
+# Hi, I am Sandareka.

 I am a PhD candidate at National University of Singapore (NUS) supervised by Professor [Wynne Hsu](https://www.comp.nus.edu.sg/~whsu/) and Professor [Mong Li Lee](https://www.comp.nus.edu.sg/~leeml/).
 I earned Bachelor of the Science of Engineering (Hons) in [Computer Science and Engineering](http://www.cse.mrt.ac.lk/) from [University of Moratuwa](https://uom.lk/) in 2014.